siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/cloud-foundry/README.md

 Unmap RouteRemoves a URL route from an application.

-There is also an UrbanCode Deploy Community supported plugin for cloud foundry: [UrbanCode Deploy Community Cloud Foundry Plugin](https://github.com/IBM-UrbanCode/Cloud-Foundry-UCD)
+There is also an DevOps Deploy Community supported plugin for cloud foundry: [DevOps Deploy Community Cloud Foundry Plugin](https://github.com/IBM-UrbanCode/Cloud-Foundry-UCD)

 Please see the [Troubleshooting Documentation](https://urbancode.github.io/IBM-UCx-PLUGIN-DOCS/UCD/cloud-foundry/troubleshooting.html) for information about migrating properties from the community plugin.